business loans background image

 Business finance: strategy and timing

 Timing matters.
-Paradoxically, your best chance of getting funding is usually when you don’t feel desperate for it.
-Lenders prefer to fund businesses that are stable, with consistent revenue, positive cash flow and a clear purpose for the money.
+In practice, your best chance of getting funding is often when your business is relatively stable, with consistent revenue, workable cash flow, and a clear reason for the loan.

-If you need cash immediately to cover day-to-day expenses, an overdraft, revolving credit facility or short-term working capital loan may be more realistic than a large, long-term business loan.
+If you need cash immediately to cover day-to-day expenses, an overdraft, revolving credit facility or short-term working-capital loan may be more realistic than a larger long-term business loan.

 How much should I borrow?